 Leadership Overview

-Brain Exercise Initiative has 5 executives leading key functions including strategy, operations, and development.
+Brain Exercise Initiative has 5 executives leading key functions including strategy, operations, and program development.

-Dedicated to enhancing cognitive function, Brain Exercise Initiative champions intergenerational connections to support individuals with Alzheimer's disease, aiming to improve memory and overall quality of life through daily cognitive engagement.
+Dedicated to enhancing cognitive function, Brain Exercise Initiative champions intergenerational connections to combat Alzheimer's, fostering memory retention and improving seniors' quality of life through daily cognitive engagement.

-Dedicated to enhancing cognitive function, Brain Exercise Initiative champions intergenerational connections to support individuals with Alzheimer's disease, aiming to improve memory and overall quality of life through daily cognitive engagement.
+Dedicated to enhancing cognitive function, Brain Exercise Initiative champions intergenerational connections to combat Alzheimer's, fostering memory retention and improving seniors' quality of life through daily cognitive engagement.

 Leadership Roles at Brain Exercise Initiative